69camau/trollinstall/README.md

 # Dependencies
-The Mac needs SSHPass installed and the iDevice needs to have OpenSSH installed
+The Mac needs SSHPass installed and the iDevice needs to have OpenSSH installed Both devices need to be on the same WiFi network for SSH to work

 # Usage
 trollinstall Desktop/App.ipa 192.168.1.000 root alpine 2222 (port is optional, default port is 2222)